jacknely/MealAPI/README.md

 # Meal API

-Performs a set of recipe operations on an imported recipe file Allows you to get recipes by ID, get recipes by cuisine, and update existing recipes
+Performs a set of recipe operations on an imported recipe file and allows user to get recipes by ID, get recipes by cuisine, and update an existing recipes

 ## Requirements